kin0025/COSC1076-A1/readme.txt

 The user is prompted of several scenarios in which they will have to end the game, but the game is never ended for them.

-During this time they still have a chance to check if they are able to make a move to allow for algorithm error.

 An extra display feature was added that displays what squares are valid moves, it is activated by changing DISPLAY_MARKERS to TRUE in shared.h